image

 Hi, I'm Nina

 I am a social computing and HCI researcher who focuses on participatory visual culture as it intersects with questions of information disorder/problematic information (misinformation, scams, propaganda, online hate, etc) and digital safety.
-I examine how these intersections play out -- hoping to find opportunities for making sociotechnical systems safer and more dignified for everyone.
+I have led empirical work on this within the contexts of religion, elections, and immigration.

-I am in my third year of my PhD at University of Washington in the Centered for an Informed Public, advised by Dr. Kate Starbird.
-Recently, I interned at Microsoft Research, leading foundational research at the intersection of religion, technology, and digital safety under Dr. E. Glen Weyl.
+I am a third year PhD student at the University of Washington in the Centered for an Informed Public, advised by Dr. Kate Starbird.

 You can most find me on email or LinkedIn!
+Or being a nerd at a natural wine bar.

 My living CV is the most up to date spot for what I am up to and includes all my publications!